Second Schleswig War: January

-In January the situation remained tense but without fighting; Danish forces controlled the north bank of the Eider River and German forces the south bank.
+In January the situation remained tense but there was no fighting; Danish forces controlled the north bank of the Eider River and German forces the south bank.
 All the inland waters (Eider River, Treene, Schlei, and the marshes east of Husum and around the Rheider Au) that the Danes were relying on as defence to guard the flanks of the Dannevirke, were frozen hard and could be crossed easily.

 Domestically, Bismarck had been under great pressure since a constitutional crisis in 1862, and he was hoping to gain public support among Prussian liberals by achieving the "liberation" of Schleswig.
-The decision not to settle for the occupation of the German Duchy of Holstein, but to invade Schleswig, was taken by the Prussian and Austrian governments alone.
+The decision to not settle for the occupation of the German Duchy of Holstein, but to invade Schleswig, was taken by the Prussian and Austrian governments alone.
 The other members of the German Confederation did not agree, and it was even discussed to declare war on the two great powers.
 However, due to the military superiority of the Prussians and Austrians, this did not happen.

-On 14 January 1864, Austria and Prussia declared to take action against Denmark without regard to decisions of the German Confederation.
+On 14 January 1864, Austria and Prussia declared that they would take action against Denmark without regard to decisions of the German Confederation.
 On 16 January 1864, Bismarck issued an ultimatum to Denmark demanding that the November Constitution should be abolished within 48 hours.
 This was politically impossible, particularly given the short deadline, and the demand was consequently rejected by the Danish government.